ninabarzh/broomstick/content/posts/madleen-seizure.md

 This was no ordinary protest voyage.
 The *Madleen* represented the latest attempt to challenge Israel’s 17-year blockade of Gaza, a policy that has turned the strip into what the UN calls a "humanitarian hellscape".
-With one in five Gazans now facing famine, the activists’ cargo, modest as it was, symbolised something radical: the idea that people should not starve under collective punishment.
+With one in five Gazans now facing famine, the activists’ cargo, modest as it was, symbolised something radical: the idea that people are not to starve under collective punishment.

 ## A flicker of hope?